Audi A3 Saloon Review & Prices

 Practicality

-For storage, the door bins can hold a litre bottle and your wallet.
+For storage, the door bins can hold a one-litre bottle and your wallet.
 There’s a small cubby hole under the centre armrest and a space in the centre console with fold-out cupholders.
-Your phone goes in a tray in front of the gearstick, which doubles as a wireless charging pad in some models.
-Plus a little cubby to the left of the steering wheel, and the glovebox has space for the car’s manual and a couple of packets of biscuits.
+Your phone goes in a tray in front of the gear selector, which doubles as a wireless charging pad as standard in 2024 cars onwards.
+There's also a little cubby to the left of the steering wheel, and the glovebox has space for the car’s manual and a couple of packets of biscuits.

 Space in the back seats